 The Bloomberg American Health Initiative Works to Improve Communities and Save Lives

-The Bloomberg American Health Initiative is tackling five issues that deeply challenge the nation’s health: addiction and overdose, adolescent health, environmental challenges, obesity and the food system, and violence.
+The Bloomberg American Health Initiative is tackling five issues that deeply challenge the nation’s health: addiction and overdose, adolescent health, environmental challenges, food systems for health, and violence.
 The Initiative also has set out to train a new generation of leaders committed to improving health in America.

 Our Work is Rooted in Equity, Evidence, and Policy